bbauer-io/minishell/README.md

 It does quite a lot actually!
 Well beyond just lunching programs with execve()!.
 * Has useful builtin functions **cd, echo, env, setenv, unsetenv, exit, clear**.
 * It keeps track of the environment.
-* Manages the path, oldpwd, shlvl environment variables.
+* Manages the path, pwd, oldpwd, shlvl, and shell environment variables.
 * Handles errors gracefully.
 * Handles Ctrl+C to give back a fresh prompt after you've typed a bunch of stuff that you want to discard.
 * Handles multiple command execution when separated with ';'.